MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/copy-configuration.md

 **Note:** When you set up a data project to copy into a legal entity, a legal entity filter for the source legal entity is automatically added to any entity field that is determined to be a legal entity field.

-**Tip:** To export a single legal entity, you can create a copy into legal entity data project and create a template from it in the Templates form.
-The template can then be added to an export project and used to export the legal entity.
+**Tip:** To export a single legal entity, you can create a copy into legal entity data project and specify the legal entity that you want to copy as the source legal entity.
+When you add entities or load templates, that type of project will automatically add legal entity filters.
+You can then download the package or create a template from it in the Templates form.
+The package or template can then be added to an export project and used to export the legal entity.

 ## Import a configuration